20 Epic Road Trips That Show You the Real Australia

 Cape to Cape, WA

 11/21Australia’s South West region is home to spectacular beaches, boutique wineries and giant karri trees but a lesser-known attraction is the extensive cave system that stretches between Cape Leeuwin and Cape Naturaliste.
-Visit Jewel Cave, Augusta, which features one of the longest stalactites of any tourist cave in the world.
+Visit Jewel Cave Augusta, which features one of the longest stalactites of any show cave in the world.

 Image credit: Alamy Stock Photo

-12/21Covering the northern coast of Tasmania from Launceston to Stanley, the Bass Highway is one of Australia’s unsung road trips.
-Visit the natural blackwood forest sinkhole, west of Stanley, or search for platypus in Founders Lake at Eugenana.
-Make a stop at The Edge of the World, an eerie lookout with the world’s longest uninterrupted stretch of ocean.
+12/21Covering the northern coast of Tasmania from Launceston to Marrawah, the Bass Highway is one of Australia’s unsung road trips.
+Visit the natural blackwood forest sinkhole, west of Smithton, or search for platypus in Founders Lake at Eugenana.
+Make a stop at The Edge of the World, a stunning lookout with the world’s furthest uninterrupted stretch of ocean.

 Image credit: Getty Images

-13/21Once you arrive at k'gari (Fraser Island), there’s one more bit of driving you won’t want to miss.
-You can cruise the entire length of the island (at low tide only) via one long, smooth, sandy stretch of beach - you'll need to exercise caution and avoid vegetated sand dunes (driving on them is dangerous and prohibited).
-Take in shipwrecks, stop for a dip in the fizzy Champagne Pools and contemplate the serenity at stunning red-tinged Lake Boomanjin.
+13/21Once you arrive at K'gari (Fraser Island), there’s one more stretch of driving you won’t want to miss.
+You can cruise the entire length of the island (at low tide only) via one long, smooth, sandy stretch of beach – it’s a designated highway so the road rules apply and you’ll need to avoid vegetated sand dunes (driving on them is dangerous and prohibited).
+Look for shipwrecks, stop for a dip in the fizzy Champagne Pools and contemplate the serenity at red-tinged Lake Boomanjin.

 Image credit: Alamy Stock Photo